Tsinghua-MARS-Lab/StateTransformer/README.md

 ```

 Fianlly, please set `--task` to `train_diffusion_decoder`.
 In this case, the model is initilized without a transformer backbone(Reduce the infence time to build backbone feature).
 In the meanwhile, please change the `--saved_dataset_folder` to the folder which stores 'backbone features dataset', obtained previously by `convert_diffusion_dataset.py`.
+In this case it should be consistent with `save_dir` in the previous step.
 `
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7; \
 nohup python3 -m torch.distributed.run \